tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-how-to-search-for-data.md

       <td>
         <p>
-          WHERE au_lname LIKE &#8216;[C-P]arsen' finds author last names ending with arsen and starting with any single character between C and P, for example Carsen, Larsen, Karsen, and so on.
+          WHERE au_lname LIKE '[C-P]arsen' finds author last names ending with arsen and starting with any single character between C and P, for example Carsen, Larsen, Karsen, and so on.
 In range searches, the characters included in the range may vary depending on the sorting rules of the collation.
         </p>
       </td>
     </tr>